INN/news-match-donation-shortcode/readme.txt

 = Do I have to be a News Revenue Hub client to use this plugin? =

 Yes.
+(Admission to the Hub is by application only.)

-This plugin is also compatible with any donation system that can accept queries in this format:
+However, this plugin is also compatible with any donation system that can accept queries in this format:

 - Setting up a recurring donation: `http://live.example.org/memberform?org_id=organizatino&amount=25.00&installmentPeriod=<yearly|monthly>&campaign=<salesforce campaign ID>`
 - Single donation: `http://live.example.org/donateform?org_id=organization&amount=50.00`